A free event occurring as the longest day becomes the

 Directed by Heidi Taylor

-Created by Andrew Laurenson, Paul Ternes and Heidi Taylor,
+Created by Andrew Laurenson, Paul Ternes and Heidi Taylor, with Stefan Smulovitz (Sound Design)

 Video Design: Sean Lang